xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Documents/REST_DOCUMENT_CREATE.md

 existing document and thus violates that unique constraint.
 The response body contains an error document in this case.
-In the array case only 201 or 202 is returned, but if an error occurred, the additional HTTP header *X-Arango-Error-Codes* is set, which contains a map of the error codes that occurred together with their multiplicities, as in: *1205:10,1210:17* which means that in 10 cases the error 1205 "illegal document handle" and in 17 cases the
+In the array case only 201 or 202 is returned, but if an error occurred, the additional HTTP header *X-Avocado-Error-Codes* is set, which contains a map of the error codes that occurred together with their multiplicities, as in: *1205:10,1210:17* which means that in 10 cases the error 1205 "illegal document handle" and in 17 cases the